-Consistency can be hard, and it does not help if one feels that everyone around is doing perfectly.
+Consistency can be hard, and it does not help if one feels that everyone around us is doing perfectly.
 Know this: nobody does.
-Most of us do know how to eat healthy, and how much exercise one needs.
+Most of us do know how to eat healthy and how much exercise one needs.
 Also, information is easily available.
-Small changes can make a big difference, and you don’t need to throw money around to make them.
+Small changes can make a big difference, and you don’t need to spend money to make them.

-Consistency in health matters is important because it sets up a foundation for overall wellbeing.
-It helps create and maintain healthy habits.
+Consistency in health matters is important because it sets up a foundation for overall well-being and helps create and maintain healthy habits.
 Regular exercise, a balanced diet, quality sleep, and stress management are the cornerstones of good health.
-Together these can prevent chronic conditions like obesity, diabetes, and heart disease.
-These conditions often develop over time due to poor lifestyle choices.
+Together, these can prevent chronic conditions like obesity, diabetes, and heart disease, which often develop over time due to poor lifestyle choices.

 What can make consistency hard?